astrobatty/ceres/README.md

     -ofind          only valid for slit spectrographs.
 Name of the image that will be used to identify and trace the echelle orders.

-For example, if you want your output directory to bee foo/, you don't want to generate the CCF plots, you want to perform the spectral classification, you want to use 10 CPU cores, and you want to process only the data of the target called HATS-17, then you would do:
+For example, if you want your output directory to be `foo/`, you don't want to generate the CCF plots, you want to perform the spectral classification, you want to use 10 CPU cores, and you want to process only the data of the target called HATS-17, then you would do:

 ```
 python ferospipe.py /path/to/the/raw/data/to/be/processed -dirout foo/ -avoid_plot -do_class -npools 10 -o2do HATS-17
 ```

 The auxiliary file mentioned above (reffile) corresponds to a plain text file that can be used to give data for particular targets in order to improve the precision in the radial velocity estimation.
-The file should contain 8 comma-sparated colummns containing the following information:
+The file should contain 8 comma-separated columns containing the following information:

     1-  name of the target as specified in the image header.
     2-  right ascension of the target (J2000) with format hh:mm:ss.